edstott/ES-synth-starter/doc/LabPart2.md

 	If you want to keep the message display on the display, you should protect `RX_Message` with a mutex.
 	You can’t lock the mutex while the decode thread blocks on `xQueueReceive()` due to the risk of deadlock, so you’ll need to first place the message in a local array, then copy it to the global array after taking the mutex.
-	Use this same mutex to protect access to `RX_Message` when the display is updated.
+	Use this same mutex to protect access to `RX_Message` when the display is updated. `RX_Message` could be a member of `sysState`.

-4. Add a transmit queue.
+5. Add a transmit queue.
 	The call to `CAN_TX()` is not ideal either.
 	If you look in the library you’ll see that this function polls until there is space in the outgoing mailbox to place the message in.
 	So if you send a lot of messages at the same time, `scanKeysTask()` might get stuck waiting for the bus to become available.